The race for video game innovation

 Controlling the living room

 The new wave of consoles to enter the market in recent months have included features designed to amaze and astound players accustomed to relatively straightforward gaming.
-While online platforms are nothing new, both Microsoft and Sony have created online hubs where players can download exclusive , play against complete strangers on the other side of the world, and access a range of additional services.
+While online platforms are nothing new, both Microsoft and Sony have created online hubs where players can download exclusive content, play against complete strangers on the other side of the world, and access a range of additional services.
 No longer just about gaming, the industry has sought to diversify into new areas, with both the Playstation Network and the Xbox Live platforms allowing apps to be downloaded that include television and film streaming service Netflix, as well as email services and video messaging.

 The Playstation Network has been praised recently for its openness to independent developers and flexibility, but Shimpi believes that Microsoft's existing user base gives it an advantage here.
 The company still has a widely used ecosystem of services that will help it retain users.
 Shimpi says, “Here's where Microsoft believes its other strengths – Xbox Live, developer relations, the Kinect sensor – will give it the advantage.
 Microsoft is basically counting on everything else being so good that developers would rather give it their exclusives.”